masazone/CLionArduinoPlugin/src/com/vladsch/clionarduinoplugin/resources/README.rst.md

    ```

    That constant will get replaced with the actual serial port used (see uploading).
 In the case
-   of our example configuration we can get the serial terminal by executing the following:
+   of our example configuration we can get the serial serial by executing the following:

    ```
    make blink-serial